CppCon 2024 Code of Conduct Transparency Report

 Conference Chair

-Andrei Alexandrescu on Generative AI for C++ at his CppCon 2023 keynote in Aurora, Colorado!
+Daveed Vandevoorde on “Gazing Beyond Reflection for C++26” at their CppCon 2024 keynote in Aurora, Colorado!

 This video is in “prerelease” and cannot be found directly on our YouTube channel, instead we are providing a direct link here only!
 Feel free to share this with colleagues and friends and impress them with your insider access 😉